-A Malti Pug is actually a boutique dog in that it has brought together two cute and small breeds of dog in the Maltese and the Pug to produce something that is just so adorable and affectionate that you are going to fall in love instantly.
+A Malti Pug is a boutique dog in that it has brought together two cute and small breeds of dog in the Maltese and the Pug to produce something that is just so adorable and affectionate that you are going to fall in love instantly.

 However, while you may have heard of the two individual breeds, you could be completely new to the Malti Pug.

-Clearly, there’s a need to learn all that you can about the breed before you take ownership, and that is where our complete guide is going to prove to be rather useful.
+There’s a need to learn all that you can about the breed before you take ownership, and that is where our complete guide is going to prove to be rather useful.